jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 * $$\lambda^A_I = \lambda^B_J = 0$$ due to categorical variable coding
 * $$\lambda^{AB}_{ij}$$ represents the interaction effect of $$AB$$.
 Note that in this model $$\lambda^{AB}_{ij} = 0$$ implying independence

 This test is essentially the same as the one above.
-We are testing independence against non-independence.
+The test compares independence to dependence.

 $$H_0: \mu_{ij} = \lambda + \lambda^A_i + \lambda^B_j$$